The model theory of the curve graph: The relational theory of

 Since otherwise $u_0v_0$ is not reduced, without loss of generality, we may write $u_0=u_0'D$, with $D$ left--absorbed by $v_0$, so that $D v_0\simeq v_0$.
 By induction, find words $\{y_1,y',z,x',x_1\}$ which satisfy the conclusions of the lemma, and such that

 Since $u_0$ is reduced, we have that $D$ cannot be left--absorbed by $z$ nor $x'$.
-It follows that $D$ is orthogonal to $zx'$, and must be absorbed by $x_1$.
+It follows that $D$ is orthogonal to $zx'$; and in particular $zD$ is a (generally disconnected) domain, and must be absorbed by $x_1$.
 If $D$ is properly absorbed by $x_1$, then we set If $D$ is absorbed via move $\mathrm{(Abs_=)}$ then we may write (up to permutation) $x_1=Dx_1'$, whereby we set

 Now, clearly $gu_0v_0h\simeq gu_1wv_1h$.
 The word $w$ is the longest common terminal segment of $u_0$ and $v_0^{-1}$, and $u_1w$ is the longest common initial subword of $u_0$ and $[u_0]\ast [v_0]$, since otherwise $v_1=Dv_1'$ and $u'=Du''$, which contradicts the fact that $u'$ is properly left--absorbed by $v_1$.
 Similarly, $wv_1$ is the longest common terminal subword of $v_0$ and $[u_0]\ast [v_0]$.
 This establishes uniqueness of the decomposition. \end{proof}